ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 - [_www/_](https://github.com/ProjectEvergreen/greenwood/tree/master/www) - [website](https://www.greenwoodjs.io) / documentation code

-> _This guide is mainly intended to walk through the **cli** package, it being the principal pacakge within the project supporting all other packages._
+> _This guide is mainly intended to walk through the **cli** package; it being the principal pacakge within the project supporting all other packages._

 ### CLI